A chronology of the Counterjihad movement.

 - 12: AfD co-chairwoman Frauke Petry calls for a racially charged term,"voelkisch", to be rehabilitated.
 The term refers to people who belong to a particular race and was frequently used by the Nazis during the Third Reich.

-- 24: The new Generation Identitaire bar and headquarters opened in Lille despite the 60,000 signatures-strong petition and a protest bringing 500 people against it on the 24th.
+- 24: The new Generation Identitaire bar and headquarters opened in Lille despite the 60,000 signatures-strong petition and a 500-people protest against it.

 - Baron Bodissey, The Newest Phase of a Very Old War, Gates of Vienna, 9 October 2004.